JoSimon05/POST-IT/README.md

 <br>

 ## TRAY
-The tray context menu contains some useful function, take a look!
+The tray context menu contains some useful functions

 This is the application tray: